Technology

 Draught proofing sash windows

 Sash windows, especially old single-glazed ones, are notorious for being draughty.
-Not everyone wants to replace their traditional sash windows, but if you do then installing A-rated double glazing could save between £85 and £110 a year on the heating bill of a typical home.
+Not everyone wants to replace their traditional sash windows, but if you do then installing A-rated double glazing could save between £35 and £110 a year on the heating bill of a typical home (depending on its size).

 To make sure you don’t get overcharged for double glazing, read our guide to double glazing prices.